Chapter 16 Mox rocks

 - we need to wait a (guessed) hardcoded amount of time that it will take to finish the trading(this is extremely bad as it will cause randomly failing tests as people will make the time shorter to speed up tests)

-- we wouldn’t be able to quickly pinpoint which part error originated from as the test spans over a vast amount of the system
+- we wouldn’t be able to quickly pinpoint which part the error originated from as the test spans over a vast amount of the system

 - logging was polluting our test output